 Will the vaccine work against variants?

 Most individuals who have completed their vaccination series (or the single dose J&J) are extremely well-protected from severe disease and death from any version of COVID, starting about two weeks after completing their vaccinations.
 All three FDA-authorized vaccines offer weaker protection against minor to moderate illness with some variants (including delta).
 This is not surprising.
 The immune system does not just look for the whole spike protein.
 Rather, your cells will make the protein and then chop it up into small pieces and present it to the immune system, which then makes antibodies against multiple pieces of the spike protein.
 So even if one or two areas have small changes, there will still be many other areas that are still “recognized” by antibodies.
 The mRNA vaccines provoke a WHOPPING immune response, so even if some of the antibodies are “off-target” there should still be plenty to provide protection against severe disease.
 The J&J vaccine is a little less effective, but still very good.

-What do I need to know about the new strains?
+What do I need to know about the variants?